How can I keep from singing, Rev. Robert Lowry (arr. Robert I. Hugh)

 To prevent any misinformation that could lead to the cancellation of a performance, no tour coordinator, travel agent, representative, choir secretary, assistant choir director or administrative assistant can be the applicant or contact person.

-Impersonating the choir’s conductor in this application process is a violation of the Cathedral of St. John the Baptist’s policy and of Georgia State Law.
+Impersonating the choir’s conductor in this application process is a violation of the Cathedral Basilica of St. John the Baptist’s policy and of Georgia State Law.
 Applications submitted by anyone other than the conductor named in the form will be automatically denied.

 In the application form, you will need to provide your proposed program (including any encore selection), complete with composer/arranger names and the true performance timing of each piece.
 Applications submitted with a blank or incomplete proposed program, or without the true timing of each piece, will be automatically dismissed.